ABMvanHelsdingen/SESCR/README.md

 # SESCR
-'R' Code and Data for *A Spatial Capture-Recapture Model with Hawkes-inspired Detection Rates to account for Dependencies between Traps*, 2025*
+`R` Code and Data for *A Spatial Capture-Recapture Model with Hawkes-inspired Detection Rates to account for Dependencies between Traps*, 2025*

 ## Simulations
 *Sim-SESCR.R* and *Sim-OU.R* simulate data for Sections 3.1 and 3.2 respectively.<br/>